imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Initiatives/worship/Zakat and charity and selflessness.md

 ## Conditions for Giving

-In giving [zakat](docs/sidebar1/Processes/Pay%20zakat.md), prayer, and [charity](docs/sidebar1/Processes/Give%20happily.md), keep these five principles in mind:
+In giving [zakat](docs/sidebar1/Processes/Pay%20zakat.md) and [charity](docs/sidebar1/Processes/Give%20happily.md), keep these five principles in mind:

 1. **Secrecy:** Give in private to avoid showing off.
 2. **Humility:** Recognize that the recipient is helping you by accepting Allah's due, which purifies you from greed.